MatzFan/GRHttp/README.md

 So, we know we _can_, but _should_ we?

 There is no simple answer.
-Using GRHttp through Rack is slower by nature and uses an older server workflow design. on the other hand, if you have an existing application, what is the sense of re-writing all your code?
+Using GRHttp through Rack is slower by nature and uses an older (and heavier) server workflow design. on the other hand, if you have an existing application, what is the sense of re-writing all your code?

 ### We don't have to decide?!